apache/spark/docs/sql-programming-guide.md

   <tr>
     <td><code>truncate</code></td>
     <td>
      This is a JDBC writer related option.
-To truncate the existing table before inserting the new data.
-This option only works with <code>SaveMode.Overwrite</code>.
-Without this option, Spark will drop the entire table, including its table definitions as well. <code>truncate</code> way is more efficient and ideal for cleaning out data from existing temp table.
-Its default value is <code>false</code>.
+When <code>SaveMode.Overwrite</code> is enabled, this option causes Spark to truncate an existing table instead of dropping and recreating it.
+This can be more efficient, and prevents the table metadata (e.g. indices) from being removed.
+However, it will not work in some cases, such as when the new data has a different schema.
+It defaults to <code>false</code>.
    </td>
   </tr>

   <tr>
     <td><code>createTableOptions</code></td>
     <td>
      This is a JDBC writer related option.
-To allow certain options to append when creating a new table, which can be  table_options or partition_options.
-E.g., <code>CREATE TABLE t (name string) ENGINE=InnoDB </code>.
-By default, it is empty string.
+If specified, this option allows setting of database-specific table and partition options when creating a table.
+For example: <code>CREATE TABLE t (name string) ENGINE=InnoDB.</code>
    </td>
   </tr>
 </table>